The Dark Side of the VPN Industry – Are all VPNs to be Trusted?

 But this stupendous growth in the industry will also attract scammers and dubious services who are here to take their share in this highly lucrative pie.
 And its not just from the sale of VPNs, there is another lucrative fall out from this growth and i.e. from the massive data agglomerations that users could be duped out of by putting honeytraps in the form of VPN services.

-The only way out of it is to inform the user as to how it can identify and stay away from such scams, because no one can stop the scammers and dubious providers from playing the game, because, after all, how hard is to build a website or run an email marketing campaign?
+The only way out of it is to inform the user as to how it can identify and stay away from such scams, because no one can stop the scammers and dubious providers from playing the game and for online games or development Roblox might help you out, because, after all, how hard is to build a website or run an email marketing campaign?

 To enlighten users, the biggest role will be played by the Top VPN providers themselves.
 Services like NordVPN, ExpressVPN, PureVPN, Torguard, PIA, VyprVPN, Tunnelbear among others, which rule the roost in the VPN industry, have to come together to protect the users from this menace that could harm them to no ends.